 Q: Will my treatment for COVID-19 be covered (Fox Valley)?

 A: After diagnosis, follow-up care is covered under the normal plan benefit level.

 A: CVS will approve one-time emergency refills of a 30-day supply of medication during this event.
 Also, CVS Pharmacy will waive charges for home delivery of prescription medication in an effort to encourage individuals at higher risk for COVID-19 complications to stay home as much as possible.
 Certain restrictions apply.
 Visit www.info.caremark.com/covid-19 for additional detail

 Q: Where can I get support in coping (Fox Valley)?

 A: Please be reminded that Employee Resource Systems, Inc. is available to support you as you cope with these uncertain times.
 They are available 24/7/365 at (800) 292-2780 or www.ers-eap.com.

 Q: Is the Training Center Holding Classes?

 A: The Training Fund is very happy to announce we will be opening our doors to provide Flagger Training at our Chicago Facility.
 The training fund will be taking calls beginning June 1 for reserved seating and classes will begin as soon as these seats are assigned.
-All CDC, OSHA and Training Fund regulations regarding disinfecting and social distancing will be followed.
+All CDC, OSHA, and Training Fund regulations regarding disinfecting and social distancing will be followed.
 No one will be allowed to enter the building without a face mask.
 No more than eight members will be allowed in a classroom, all practicing social distancing.
 There will not be any access to the building other than the assigned classroom through a designated ingress and egress point.
-We are only providing training at our facility due to our concerns for the health and safety of our employees.
+We are only providing training at our facility due to our concerns about the health and safety of our employees.
 If you have any questions, do not hesitate to contact the Training Fund at 630.653.0006.